sonatype-nexus-community/nexus-blobstore-google-cloud/design/datastore_for_blobstore_metadata.md

 ## Context

 Getting an accurate count of all blobs and their total size in a Blobstore in real time is computationally very expensive.
-Querying the underlying storage for a count and full size on demand is not possible,
+Querying the underlying storage for a count and full size on demand is not possible.

-The Blobstore create and delete operations wrap the `Inputstream` of content with a byte counter.
+The BlobStore create and delete operations wrap the `Inputstream` of content with a byte counter.
 Adds/removes to these counters are performed using Java concurrent counters internally, and periodically flushed to a single source.

 The original Filesystem implementation of Blobstore has the reference implementation.